jacoacoacob/wild/README.md

 - [Docker and Docker Compose](https://docs.docker.com/get-docker/)

-From the project root, execute the following commands to setup a postgres database
+From the project root, execute the following commands to setup a postgres database, and download/clean/copy WI Real Estate Transaction Return (RETR) data into it.

 1. Spin up a postgres docker container
     ```